Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "To create more positive results in your life, replace 'if only' with 'next time'."
+> "Loving thoughts and actions are clearly beneficial for our physical and mental health."
-> — **Celestine Chua**
+> — **Dalai Lama**

 ---